When it

 Light

-Have you thought about how you’ll see in the dark?
+Know how you’ll see in the dark.

 Illustration of jacket